 The announcement has been met with a typical response from students which has been followed up with a convincing argument from the University of California.

 The new in-state tuition figure numbers around $12,000 for the upcoming year while the out-of-state tuition number should be around $27,000 (a 2.5% and 5% increase, respectively).
-When comparing the actual numbers, in-state undergraduates can expect to pay an extra $300 roughly while out-of-state undergrads have an extra $1,300 to worry about.
+When comparing the actual numbers, in-state undergraduates can expect to pay an extra $300 roughly while out-of-state undergrads have an extra $1,300 to worry about, making it harder to pay for college.

 As mentioned earlier, the student body response can be typically characterized as an outcry of protest.
 The main claim centers on the difficulty of covering the overall cost of attendance in high standard of living areas where many of the West coast, University of California campuses are located.
 The argument is valid, but the rebuttal emphasizes the necessity of additional revenue in the face of growing enrollment.